-Nothing is more important to the handling and safety of your truck than your tires.
+Critically important for Truck Camper 101 students.
+Nothing is more important to the handling and safety of your truck than your wheels and tires.
 Together, they bear the entire weight of your truck and truck camper combo.
-If you plan on hauling a 2,000 or 3,000 pound truck camper, you’ll generally want light truck (LT) tires with at least a load range rating of E. However, not all Load Range E tires are created equal.
+If you plan on hauling a 2,000 or 3,000 pound truck camper, you’ll generally want a light truck (LT) tire with at least a load range rating of E. However, not all Load Range E tires are created equal.
 Sizes and weight ratings differ, so you’ll want to make sure that the tires you’re looking at can handle not only the weight of your truck, but also the weight of your truck camper.
+The same applies to your wheels.
 And if you’re upgrading your tires, you should also seek additional load capacity over the OEM ratings.
 Keep in mind that the weight on the rear axle is evenly divided by each tire, so an axle with a GVWR of 6,200 pounds will come with tires rated for 3,100 pounds.
 The largest inflation value for Load Range E tires is 80 psi.

 Proper inflation of your tires is vital—check them regularly.
 Refer to your truck’s documentation and the door jamb sticker to determine the correct inflation rating for your tires.
 For example, the door jamb sticker for a 2013 Ram 3500 truck with LT275/70R18E tires calls for 60 psi for the front tires and 80 psi for the rear.
 These values are for hauling the maximum payload of the truck, so the tire pressure in the rear can be lowered if you’re hauling less that the maximum payload or nothing at all.
 Make sure you check your tires regularly for abnormal wear and proper inflation, especially before leaving on each trip.
 As for the size of the tires, that’s a personal choice.
 Those who haul around long-bed truck campers, the heaviest campers on the market, swear by 19.5 inch tires (load range H) because of the stiffer side walls and how well they handle with the extra weight.